dmbarbour/wikilon/docs/AboutAO.md

 Preserving link structure ensures human-meaningful symbols remain in our evaluated results.
 Further, these symbols will frequently have ad-hoc associative structure like `word.doc` and `word.type` useful for both humans and software agents that might render, extract, or otherwise interact with a definition.
 Preserving link structure is essential for Awelon project's application models.

 Developers may freely leverage *arity annotations* to control preservation of link structure.

-### Distributed Linking and Localization

-AO evaluation may be understood as occurring in a system of 'named' dictionaries, or alternatively in one much larger dictionary with namespaces.
-Either way, tokens of form `{%word@dict}` effectively resolve to an external definition for a word.

-Assume we resolve `{%word@dict}` to ABC code `x{%bar@baz}{%foo}`.
-We must generally rewrite that code to specify its namespace, adding the `@dict` qualifier to every undecorated link token, including implicit link tokens).
-Logically, we have `{%x@dict}{%bar@baz}{%foo@dict}`.

-Localization is separate from linking.

-When a runtime system knows `{%foo@dict}` is defined and equivalent to the local `{%foo}`, it may *localize* by rewriting the former to the latter.
-Localization sacrifices potentially useful link structure.
-For example, there is no assurance that `{%foo.doc@dict}` is equivalent to `{%foo.doc}`.
-But we can assume that, if documentation is necessary for `{%foo}`, we probably have our own.
-Hence, we localize metadata while preserving semantics.

-Localization enables more efficient and aesthetic relationships between AO systems to the extent vocabulary is shared.

 ### Redirects and Linker Objects